zammad/zammad-admin-documentation/misc/object-conditions/expert-mode.rst

 See :ref:`evaluation order <evaluation-order>` to understand how Zammad evaluates triggers in expert mode.

-Adding conditions and logic blocks
+Adding Conditions and Logic Blocks
 ----------------------------------

 By using the |subclause| icon you can add as many logic blocks as you need.